rockleaks/java/README.md

    _Or_

-1. Download `.zip` file using terminal
+1. Download `.zip` file in terminal
 _On Windows/MacOS/Linux_ ⬇️

     - On Linux and Windows Command Prompt Using - `curl`